-We’ll work through the keys steps in Referral Source Marketing and, thanks to Phil, an example strategy that you can put into action.
-It’s all about finding the people that can refer good, new clients to you and then following a system to build relationships with them.
+We’ll work through the keys steps in Referral Marketing and, thanks to Phil, give you an example strategy that you can put into action.

 Make sure you approach the right retailers with links to your services.
 Carpet cleaners can connect with letting agents, carpet and flooring shops for example, who will be coming into contact with your target customers on a regular basis.

 Step 2: Bring your leaflets and some goodies.

 The next step is to go and introduce yourself to the businesses.
 Most of us dread these interactions but taking a gift, such as cakes or fruit, can make it easier.
 Ask if you can leave your leaflets after giving a gift and you’re almost guaranteed a ‘yes’!

 Pop back in and bring more goodies and more leaflets.
 Get to know them!
 Studies have shown it can take up to seven visits to build a trusting relationship.

 As time passes and rapport is built, you’ll be their go-to when asked to recommend a cleaning service – and the new customers will start coming in.

 Phil has been applying these steps for more than four years.
 To make sure he is doing them consistently, he has developed a strategy to make it simple to repeat.

 Here’s how to turn these steps into a repeatable system: